UmarHassanMalik/Cloud-/Week 3 Day (2).md

 - Analytics and insights

   Amazon S3 offers features to help you gain visibility into your storage usage, which empowers you to better understand, analyze, and optimize your storage at scale.

+- Strong consistency

+Amazon S3 provides strong read-after-write consistency for PUT and DELETE requests of objects in your Amazon S3 bucket in all AWS Regions.
+This behavior applies to both writes of new objects as well as PUT requests that overwrite existing objects and DELETE requests.
+In addition, read operations on Amazon S3 Select, Amazon S3 access control lists (ACLs), Amazon S3 Object Tags, and object metadata (for example, the HEAD object) are strongly consistent.